Feline Distemper Virus

 More correctly called panleukopenia, this disease is both highly contagious and deadly

 Panleukopenia, also known as feline distemper, is an extremely contagious and deadly disease caused by a virus.
-The virus is spread through contact with an infected cat’s saliva, urine, blood, nasal discharge, or fleas.
+The virus is spread through contact with an infected cat’s saliva, urine, blood, nasal discharge, or feces.
 There is no cure for panleukopenia and, without treatment, it has a high mortality rate.
-The most important fact to know about panleukopenia is, while it is not curable, it is preventable through vaccination.
+The most important fact to know about panleukopenia is, that it is preventable through vaccination.

 Additionally, your veterinarian may recommend the following diagnostic tests:

 - Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

 - Electrolyte tests to ensure your pet isn’t dehydrated or suffering from an electrolyte imbalance

 - Urine tests to screen for urinary tract infection and other disease, and to evaluate the ability of the kidneys to concentrate urine